intro-to-git/intro-to-git.github.io/src/content/lessons/closing-thoughts.md

 ---

-Knowing git well is a great skill in a software developer's toolbox.
+Knowing git well is a great skill for anyone working around software development.

 It will allow you to be more productive and grow in your aspirations.